mozahid679/hello-world/README.md

 ### `composer update`

-This will fetch the latest matching versions (according to your composer. json file) and Update the lock file with the new versions.\
+This will fetch the latest matching versions (according to your composer. json file).
+Update the lock file with the new versions.\

 ### `key generate`